Skip to main content

 Agency integration environment:

-• Use the dashboard to register the push_notification_url for your application
+• Use the portal to register the push_notification_url for your application

 • Your push_notification_url will be automatically added to the integration environment’s outbound proxy allowlist by 5PM UTC.